 Interstellar is a frantic and visually dazzling viewing experience, but you’ll have to concentrate as the plot is very complex.
 This should come as no surprise when considering Nolan’s history of producing mind-boggling films, such as Inception (2010) and Memento (2000).

-Interstellar features some very elaborate scientific ideas that does partially distracts from the storytelling.
+It features some very elaborate scientific ideas that do partially distract from the storytelling.
 There are lengthy scenes where the characters talk about complicated physics and theoretical ideas, which the audience are supposed to try and understand.
 However, the film’s extravagant scientific concepts do not negate the film’s other focus, which is the relationship between a father and his daughter.

 Cooper’s relationship with his young daughter Murph (Jessica Chastain/Mackenzie Foy), who believes her room is haunted by a ‘ghost’, is central to the plot.
-As a result of Earth’s impending downfall, Cooper is forced to push his family aside.
-With the guidance and information from his former colleague, Professor Brand (Michael Caine), Cooper makes the ultimate sacrifice by venturing into space, uncertain when or even if he will ever see his family again.
+As a result of Earth’s impending downfall, Cooper has to push his family aside.
+Guided by his former colleague Professor Brand (Michael Caine), Cooper makes the ultimate sacrifice and ventures into space, uncertain when or even if he will ever see his family again.

 Even though I call the film a spectacle, it doesn’t contain as much action and thrills as a typical Hollywood blockbuster.
-Interstellar is somewhat unique as it is more of a thought-provoking space adventure that offers different interpretations.
-Also, Interstellar needs to be viewed without spoilers, as there are a few surprises that would not be half as enticing if they were expected.
+Interstellar is more of a thought-provoking space adventure that offers different interpretations.
+Also, it needs to be viewed without spoilers, as there are a few surprises that would not be half as enticing if they were expected.

-Although the abundance of scientific theories may not excite the casual film-goer, it’s still an excellent film.
+Although the abundance of scientific theories may not excite the casual filmgoer, it’s still an excellent film.
 McConaughey’s performance ensures that the viewer cares about the journey that takes place.
-The stakes are high in Interstellar, and Nolan’s presentation of Earth as a dying planet is unlike typical science fiction films, that deal with world-wide catastrophe.
+The stakes are high and Nolan’s presentation of Earth as a dying planet is unlike many other movies that deal with world-wide catastrophe.

-Even though Interstellar is not quite as good as most of Nolan’s previous films, it is by no means a misfire in his filmography.
+Even though Interstellar isn’t quite as good as most of Nolan’s previous films, it’s by no means a misfire in his filmography.
 His ambition, creativity and the ability to maintain a realism within science fiction is very commendable.
 Interstellar is no doubt a perilous space adventure.